 An interesting article on the death of the book review.
 “Like news, book reviews have become crowd-sourced, with bloggers and Amazon readers leading the way.
 But these reviews, unlike those that appear in publications, do have an impact on sales, because they appear right next to the product being sold and persist in online perpetuity.”
 (HT – Challies)

 On FaceBook: “If you want community without depth or commitment, go to Facebook.
 If you want community with depth and commitment (and if you are Christian) you should go to church.”

 Chris Brauns on mixing the roles of …

-Mayer interviews a number of “ordinary Germans,” recounting their conversations and then adding in his own thoughts and conclusions.
-The result is a chilling picture of ordinary people willingly being carried along by empty rhetoric as a way of ensuring the satisfaction of personal needs.
+A chilling picture of ordinary people carried along by empty rhetoric as a way of ensuring the greatness of their country.

 Whenever someone asks me why I am happy to be (and stay) a Southern Baptist, I usually point out three reasons.
 The first reason is theological.
 I agree with the Baptist Faith and Message (2000).

 The second reason is missional.
 I know of no better mission force in the world than the International Mission Board.
 What Southern Baptists have accomplished together for world missions is truly remarkable, and I offer hearty support to this effort.

 The third reason is historical.
 Thirty years ago, the trajectory of the SBC was heading towards liberalism.
 Our journey mirrored that of many mainline denominations.
 By God’s grace, we made a course-correction.
 I am thankful for the Conservative Resurgence and I hope we are seeing the beginnings of a Great Commission Resurgence.